andrepolischuk/typographic-arrows/README.md

 > Use real arrows, not alphabetic substitutes

-Micro module for real arrows
+Micro module for real arrows.

 ## Install